HarisRasul12/ESC499-Thesis-SAT-Trees/README.md

 # SATreeCraft

-SATreeCraft is a Python Library designed to solve classification problems using SAT-based encodings of decision trees to produce excat optimal solutions.
+SATreeCraft is a Python Library designed to solve classification/clustering problems using SAT-based encodings of decision trees to produce excat optimal solutions.
 It supports datasets with categorical and/or numerical features and can optimize for minimum tree height or maximum accuracy given a fixed depth.
 It also supports clustering tree objectives such as maximizing minimum split and minimizing maximum diameter

 Currently Supports:
 - Classifcation Objectives: Min height, Max accuracy